zentralwerkstatt/art185ai/L02_Basics.md

 ### Flow control: for

-If you are used to another programming language, the `for` loop in Python takes some getting used to -- but is actually much more convenient than, for instance, its C or C++ cousin.
+If you are used to another programming language, the `for` loop in Python takes some getting used to but is actually much more convenient than, for instance, its C or C++ cousin.
 In Python, a `for` loop always processes a list.
-For the technically inclined: a `for`loop in Python is actually a `for each` loop.
-The basic function of a `for`loop is to run some code a number of times until a condition is met, usually until a predefined number of times has been reached.
+For the technically inclined: a `for` loop in Python is actually a `for each` loop.
+The basic function of a `for` loop is to run some code a number of times until a condition is met, usually until a predefined number of times has been reached.
 To print "hello" ten times, in Python we write:

 ```
 for x in range(10):
     print('hello')
 ```

-Note that the `range`statement here defines a list of numbers.
+Note that the `range` statement here defines a list of numbers.
 If it is given only one argument, it will create a list that ranges from 0 to the argument.
 If it is given two, it will treat them as the lowest and highest values of the list.
 A third argument defines the step size.

 Also note the indentation: this is how Python knows that we are defining a new code block that should run "inside" the `for` loop.
 The same indentation is used for`if`-statements.